Fill your belly with these pan-cultural restaurant options from across the city.

 Roywoods is a friendly takeout spot that satiates the lunchtime rush with its jerk chicken sandwiches, large curry chicken plates and savoury sides like plantain or rice and peas.

-With three locations throughout downtown Toronto, this fast-casual spot has developed quite the following on social media.
+With five locations throughout downtown Toronto, this fast-casual spot has developed quite the following on social media.

 Scotthill Cuisine